i9hubsst-ai/i9HUB/replit.md

 ## Recent Changes

+- **2025-10-21**: User and Company Management System
+  - Implemented complete user invitation system with role-based permissions
+  - Created InviteUserDialog component with company and role selection
+  - Added "Convidar Usuário" button on users page (Platform Admin and Company Admin)
+  - Fixed Select components to properly capture and submit form values
+  - Security validated: Platform Admin can invite to any company, Company Admin only to their own
+  - Prevent duplicate memberships (same user + company combination)

 - **2025-10-21**: Design system modernization
   - Applied lighter color palette based on reference image
   - Reduced border radius from 10px to 6px for cleaner look